mythical-linux/rktfetch/README.md

   + xbps
   + yum
   + zypper
+- Terminal
-- Terminal (parse the `/proc/?/status` of the current PID, use it to find the PPID, parse the status of that, repeat until terminal found while applying exceptions where necessary)
+  + parse the `/proc/?/status` of the current PID
+  + use it to find the PPID, parse the status of that
+  + repeat until terminal found while applying exceptions where necessary
 - Uptime (parse `/proc/uptime`)